pandas DataFrames

 Subsetting DataFrames with Logical Expressions

-With DataFrames we can use logical expressions to extract the rows or columns in the DataFrame with specific values.
-First, we need to determine the indices in a rows or columns where a logical expression is True, then we can extract those rows or columns from the DataFrame.
+We can use logical expressions with DataFrames to extract the rows or columns in the DataFrame by using specific values.
+First, we need to determine the indices in the rows or columns where a logical expression is True, then we can extract those rows or columns from the DataFrame.

-For example, if we want to return only those rows of the DataFrame with the celltype column having a value of typeA, we would perform two steps:
+For example, if we want to only return the rows of the DataFrame with the celltype column with a value of typeA, we would perform the following two steps:

 1. Identify which rows in the celltype column have a value of typeA.